 - Applications are accepted through the Academic Works scholarship website.
 Just search for “Candice Tylke” in the search bar, and click on the scholarship link in the search results.

-- Selection will be completed by the University of Wisconsin Oshkosh Division of Lifelong Learning and Community Engagement
+- Selection will be completed by the University of Wisconsin Oshkosh Division of Online and Continuing Education

 - The scholarship will be $1,500, with $750 credited to the recipient’s tuition obligation incurred at the University of Wisconsin Oshkosh for each of the next two semesters.

 - Recipients must be enrolled in at least six credits per semester at the time they receive the award.

 - Recipients are eligible to reapply for the award for a maximum of $3,000.

 - Students will apply during the spring semester, with award payout beginning in the subsequent fall semester.
 The award is split between fall and spring. (i.e. apply in spring 2015, awarded fall 2015 and spring 2016)

 If you would like more information on the scholarship, or if you have questions, please contact the FERM program manager, Cindy Brun, at firstname.lastname@example.org or (920) 424-1458.